 Do I need to take any supplements during pregnancy?

-- an iodine tablet – 150 micrograms from the start of your pregnancy until you stop breastfeeding.
+- Take an iodine tablet (150 micrograms) from the start of your pregnancy until you stop breastfeeding.

-It is not recommended you take supplements other than folic acid and iodine (such as multivitamins for pregnancy) and you must only take supplements on the advice of your doctor or midwife.
+If you are taking a multivitamin, make sure that it is one specifically for pregnant people (such as Elevit), as some multivitamin tablets contain vitamin A which should not be taken during pregnancy.
+You should only take supplements on the advice of your doctor or midwife.
 Talk to your doctor, midwife or dietitian if you think you may have any nutrient deficiencies.
 If you are a vegan, your healthcare team may advise you take vitamin B12 supplements.

 Read more about avoiding nutrient deficiencies during pregnancy.